Stetchy0/ProjectPentalogy/Characters/Chrys.md

   - crusader-runaway
   - far-earth
   - scientist
-  - syntheticdemon
   - crusader-general
   - farther-earth
+  - synthetic-satyr
 ---
 Enemy and fugitive of the [[Black Crusaders]].
 He was born in [[Farther Earth|farther earth]].
 He was introduced in [[Part 0.11 - Desertion]].

-Chrysanthemum Corday has attributes of a deer to his encounter with a  [[synthetic demon]], hence the antlers on his head and the tuffs of hair that appear to look like ears.
-He is one of the only individuals to outsmart and overpower his injected demon, the only other individual being [[Connor]].
+Chrysanthemum Corday has attributes of a deer to his encounter with a  [[Synthetic Satyr]], hence the antlers on his head and the tuffs of hair that appear to look like ears.
+He is one of the only individuals to outsmart and overpower his injected satyr, the only other individual being [[Connor]].

 Chrys used to be a ruthless general of the [[Black Crusaders]] until his sister, [[Charlotte Corday]], murdered General [[Lavender]], the brother they grew up with.